-Today, I came across a whole bunch of methods to serve a single file or entire directory with other systems in your local area network via a web browser.
-I tested all of them in my Ubuntu test machine, and everything worked just fine as described below.
-If you ever wondered how to easily and quickly serve files and folders over HTTP in Unix-like operating systems, one of the following methods will definitely help.
+Today, I came across a whole bunch of methods to serve a single file or entire directory with other systems in our local area network via a web browser.
+I tested a couple methods in my Ubuntu test machine and all of them worked just fine as described below.
+If you ever wondered how to easily and quickly serve files and folders over HTTP in Linux, one of the following methods will definitely help.

 Serve Files And Folders Over HTTP In Linux